 When simulating a non-zero reading on the Alco-Sensor FST DO NOT USE mouthwash or breath sprays.
-These substances contain chemicals/substances, which may shorten the life of the fuel cell.
 Use any commercial spirit, beer or wine to simulate a non-zero result.
-To avoid introducing exceedingly heavy concentrations of alcohol into the instrument wait at least one minute after rinsing your mouth with an alcoholic solution before submitting a sample.
+To avoid introducing exceedingly heavy concentrations of alcohol into the instrument wait at least two minutes after rinsing your mouth with an alcoholic solution before submitting a sample; or use a wet bath simulator or dry gas ethanol standard.